YashKumarYK/EXPLORATORY-DATA-ANALYSIS/README.md

  The above image shows that none of the columns has null values. so it’s good for us.
 Once we get confirmed about the existence of any null values.
 Let’s check the correlation matrix of the data.
 The following cell can be used for this purpose.

-the output would be a heatmap showing the correlation matrix.
+The output would be a heatmap showing the correlation matrix.

 For the year 2015, the happiest country in the world is Switzerland